SanPen/GridCal/doc/md_source/structure.md

 - The use of objects allows to reference an object from another object.
   For instance a line will have pointers to the "from" and "to" buses that it connects.
 - Because objects within objects are possible, we can store the profiles of properties within the object.
-  In GridCal, the loads active power is P and P_prof is the property that stores the active power profile.
+  In VeraGrid, the loads active power is P and P_prof is the property that stores the active power profile.
   That is far easier, cleaner, maintainable and extensible than having a P table with the profiles somewhere.
   It is however, less evident for people accustomed to tables.